 Are the characters based on anyone you know?

 The characters come from a mixture of people really.
 My family, friends and their children.
 Me as a child and me as a Mum.
 Or I might read something and think that characteristic would suit Mr Fullerman and add it to a storyline.
 I think most people can relate to: grumpy teenagers, slightly scary teachers, annoying smug people.
 I always say there's no such thing as a normal family is there?

 Tell us a bit about how you write and illustrate - is it words or pictures first?

 It's both at the same time.

 I'm busy thinking of plot ideas all the time.
 I write them in notebooks or on post it notes that get stuck on my wall so I don't forget them.
 Sometimes I get ideas from things that happen in my family.
-For instance, my daughter went to a local dog show and told me lots of funny things that happened, some of which are now in Tom Gates Book three.
+For instance, my daughter went to a local dog show and told me lots of funny things that happened, some of which ended up in Tom Gates Book three.

 What art materials do you use?

 I always work with a pencil and special thin paper called LAYOUT PAPER.

 I can see what I've already drawn through the paper if I have to re-draw anything.
 I think really carefully about every single page and try and make each one as interesting and surprising as I can.

 I love adding all the different typefaces and doodles that help the story line along too.